casper-network/docs-archive/dapp/getting-started.md

 **Dependencies**

 Note: that the tests crate depends on the contract crate

+For more detail about the directory structure, see the [cargo-casperlabs](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/cargo-casperlabs#usage) repository.

 **Step 3 - Use the runtime environment to build and test contracts**